ifsm/apollon/docs/source/install.rst

 ***************************************
 apollon can be installed on GNU/Linux, macOS, and Windows.
 Installation process is similar on each of these plaforms.
-Note, however, that apollon contains Python C extension modules, which have to be compile locally for GNU/Linux and Windows users.
-If work on any of those platforms, please make shure that there is a C compiler set up on your machine; otherwise the installation will fail.
+Note, however, that apollon contains CPython extension modules, which have to be compiled locally for GNU/Linux and Windows users.
+If you work on those platforms, please make shure that there is a C compiler set up on your machine; otherwise the installation will fail.
 In the case of macOS, a precompiled wheel is provided for the latest version only.